pabmartine/loggator/README.md

 ## loggator-backend
 SpringBoot application that receives via webservice logs from different sources and communicates them to the frontend through websockets.

-### Log senders
+## (Log senders)
-The different clients that send logs do so through a customized appender through logback.
+The different clients that send logs through a customized appender through logback.
 The code needed for this is the following:

 **Custom Java Appender**